FailAcademy/learning/wdp-vancouver/_projects/project-02.md

 Your project must:

 - Dynamically fetch photos and populate them in a webpage via the Instagram API based a text string input into a search field
+- Resize the header area (i.e. logo plus search input) so that it transitions from occupying `100vh` on page load to only `auto` height after the search form is submitted
-- Link each returned image to its URL on Instagram (unless undertaking lightbox stretch goal)
+- Link each returned image to its URL on Instagram

 **General requirements:**